 Given the impact of typhoons and the monsoon climate, rainfall is highly seasonal in the GPR basin (Liu et al., 2016).
-Distinct dry (winter) and wet (summer)are attributed to the monsoon climate seasons over the annual precipitation cycles.
-In addition, typhoons mainly occur in the summer and early fall, which bring excessive rainfall.
+Distinct dry (winter) and wet (summer) seasons are attributed to the monsoon climate over the annual precipitation cycles.
+In addition, typhoons mainly occur in summer and early fall, which bring excessive rainfall.
 On top of the extreme precipitations, the steep topography, highly erodible drainage basin, and intense human activities lead to extremely high suspended-sediment load and fluvial discharges from the GPR during the wet season (Huh et al., 2009; Liu et al., 2013; Liu et al., 2016).
 On the other hand, frequent earthquakes also give rise to the development of turbidity currents (Hsu et al., 2008; Talling et al., 2013; Carter et al., 2014).
 For example, the 2006 Pingtung earthquake is reported to trigger submarine landslides and gravity flows in the lower GPSC and the nearby Fangliao Submarine Canyon (Hsu et al., 2008; Su et al., 2012).
 Therefore, assuming the seasonal difference in each carbon stock estimate may be reasonable.
 Nevertheless, among all the OC stock estimates, only meiofauna showed a significant difference between seasons.
-At the same time, the limitation of the small sample size of meiofauna was recognized.
-For the stocks without seasonal differences (e.g., detritus, macrofauna), the possible explanation might be related to the sampling patterns.
+At the same time, the limitation of the small sample size of meiofauna should be recognized.
+For the stocks without seasonal differences (e.g., detritus, macrofauna), the possible explanation might be related to the timing of sampling.
 The sampling cruises were mostly conducted in the dry spring (March to April) and fall (October to November).
 The OC stocks could have already recovered from presumably more perturbed wet seasons and thus without a notable seasonal difference.
 Since there is no apparent seasonal pattern in the OC stock estimates (Table 5), only the mean value from each component was used in the LIM model.

-On the other hand, I also recognize thelack of larger size groups, such as megafauna and fish, in the food web model.
+On the other hand, the current food web models lack larger size groups, such as megafauna and fish.
 Although the abundance and biomass of larger organisms are significantly lower and decrease rapidly with depth in the deep sea (Rex et al., 2006), the megafauna and fish can reach great densities in some study areas (e.g., Sibuet, 1977; Hecker, 1994; Fodrie et al., 2009).
 The high density of benthic megafauna invertebrates can affect the redistribution and quality of OM in the marine sediments (Smallwood & Wolff, 1999).
 Since no empirical stock data is available, the role of megafauna and fish in OM cycling (e.g., predation) is solved by food web models.

 Implemented constraints and model limitations

-Except for the OC stocks, the modeled food webs were combined with several physiological and geochemical constraints from the literature (Table 2).
-These data were implemented as inequalities by setting the minimum and maximum values as lower and upper bounds, respectively.
-These constraints ecreate the possible solution space for the algorithm to iterate and find a solution set of all flows.
+Except for the OC stocks, the modeled food webs were combined with several physiological and geochemical constraints from the literature (Table 3).
+These data were implemented as lower and upper bounds, creating the possible solution space for the algorithm to iterate and find a solution set of all flows.
 However, the input of these constraints creates two levels of uncertainty.